 NONFICTION

-Kids can’t get enough of the Who Would Win? books who pits two ocean carnivores against each other.
-First, you’ll learn facts about a sperm whale, then you’ll learn about the giant squid.
-Finally, read what happens when these two creatures face-off.
-Can you predict who will win?
+Kids can’t get enough of the Who Would Win? books that pit two ocean carnivores against each other.
+In this book, read facts about each creature then compare with a face-off.
+See if you can you predict who will win!
 See all the addicting informational books in the Who Would Win series.

 Big Nate Welcome to My World by Lincoln Peirce